 - A travel stroller.
-Most have heard of the Baby Zen Yoyo and you will find at almost every check-in and gate you will be asked if your stroller is a Yoyo.
+Most have heard of the Baby Zen Yoyo stroller and you will find at almost every check-in and gate you will be asked if your stroller is a Yoyo.
 If you opt for a Yoyo, beware the many fakes on the market and ensure you are getting an authentic Yoyo from a Baby Zen seller.
-After asking a number of other people, we chose the Mountain Buggy Nano instead and we absolutely love it.
+After asking a number of other people, we chose the Mountain Buggy Nano stroller instead and we absolutely love it.
 It cost about half the price of the YoYo and it weighs slightly less.
 Both strollers can be carried onto a plane and stored in the overhead compartment.

 - Stroller accessories.
 One regret from a recent trip was that we hadn’t bought the Mountain Buggy Nano weather cover pack.
 Instead, we got caught in the rain on a couple of occasions and we had to use a cotton muslin to shade our baby from the sun (which she hated as she couldn’t see out).
-We added some hooks to the handlebar for shopping bags or extra and pram clips that we use with a cotton muslin to cover baby when she is sleeping in the pram.
+We added some stroller hooks to the handlebar for shopping bags or extra and pram clips that we use with a cotton muslin to cover baby when she is sleeping in the pram.

 - A stroller liner.
-We also invested in a pram liner.
+We also invested in a stroller liner.
 I wasn’t sure at first whether it would be worth the money, but it saved us a couple of times when exploding nappies soiled the pram liner, instead of the pram and it was easily washed and dried in a hotel room overnight.
 It also provided more comfort for our daughter.
 Just ensure whichever liner you buy, it will fit in your travel stroller.

 - Baby carrier.
 We use a Baby Bjorn and love it.
 Other friends love their Ergobaby carriers, particularly for older babies.

 - Travel cot.
 After chatting with other family travel writers we took the leap without a travel cot and we are glad we didn’t take one on our latest trip where we were on the move and a lot of planes.
 It did mean there was a mix of travel cots from hotels or co-sleeping during our trip but we didn’t mind that too much.
-If we were taking a road trip or staying at a friend’s house closer to home, we would definitely take one with us and the Baby Bjorn would be our pick.
+If we were taking a road trip or staying at a friend’s house closer to home, we would definitely take one with us and the Baby Bjorn Travel Crib would be our pick.

 - Car seat.
 Again, we spoke to many people about whether to take a car seat overseas for our baby and most said it is a safer bet to take one.
 We took the risk and didn’t take one when we travelled to the United States and found we got a real mix of seats, some of which I really wasn’t happy with.
 Also, in the United States and Europe, be prepared that you will likely be collecting and installing your own baby seat into your hire car.
 Unlike Australia, the companies won’t do it for you.
-We had an amazing, brand new car seat on our recently trip to Italy.
+We had an amazing, brand new car seat on our recent trip to Italy.
 So, it really is the luck of the draw I think.
 For those with children in booster seats.
 There are now travel booster seats available.

 - Car seat insert.
 We use our own car seat insert in rented car seats, to help protect our little lady from germs and also so it feels and smells familiar.
 We wipe all parts that she can touch down with disinfectant wipes too.